 A game’s mod scene is like a fine wine: it becomes ever more refined with age.
-As such, it makes sense to step back from the hustle-and-bustle of Creative Assembly’s newest release and take a look instead at what’s available for the studio’s last mainline historical strategy title, one of my personal favourites in the series — Total War: Attila, and see how its mod scene has fermented now that it is a comfortable few years after release.
+As such, it makes sense to step back from the hustle-and-bustle of Creative Assembly’s newest release and take a look instead at what’s available for the studio’s other mainline historical strategy games.
+One of my personal favourites in the series is Total War: Attila, and it’s great to see how its mod scene has fermented in the years since release.

 the best Total War: Attila Mods